Generated file. Source:

 - no payout during cycle

-- reinvestment only after redemption
+- workbook-style rollover only after redemption

 - purchase history